MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-2012r2-to-2019.md

 ms.topic: how-to
 author: RobHindman
 ms.author: inhenkel
-ms.date: 11/16/2021
+ms.date: 6/28/2022
 ---

 # Upgrade Windows Server 2012 R2 to Windows Server 2019

-If you want to keep the same hardware and all the server roles you've already set up without flattening the server, you'll want to do an in-place upgrade.
+If you want to keep the same hardware, and all the server roles you've already set up without flattening the server, you'll want to do an in-place upgrade.
 An in-place upgrade allows you to go from an older operating system to a newer one, while keeping your settings, server roles, and data intact.
 This article helps you to move from Windows Server 2012 R2 to Windows Server 2019.

 ## Before you begin your in-place upgrade